nextthingco/docs/Gadget-docs/source/includes/_builddeploy.md

 # Use Gadget

 Follow along to learn how to build and deploy Gadget's 'Hello World' Bash script.
-First, make sure you have gone through the setup steps of installing Docker, GadgetCLI and Flashing your hardware device.
+Make sure you have gone through the setup steps of installing Docker, GadgetCLI and flashing your hardware device.

 ## Connect